CenturyLinkCloud/PublicKB/Backup/simple-backup-service-how-it-works.md

 * *Paths to Exclude* – Define what directories should be excluded from your backups.
 Multiple paths may be indicated by clicking the ‘add path’ button.
 Exclusions override inclusions.
 Certain OS files/folders are automatically excluded from backup.

 **Backup Agent**
 When a server is added to a backup policy the backup agent is automatically installed on the server as a continuously running service.
 The agent executes backups of designated files/folders, per the frequency, retention period, and storage location specified in the backup policy.
 Agent communication transmits over a secure, TLS (transport layer security) connection to the cloud component of the SBS service to sync policy changes and determine when to execute a backup.
-Backups are fully-encrypted for storage and decrypted upon restore

 Upon installation the agent initially conducts a full backup as indicated by the backup policy.
 For each consecutive backup, the agent handles files on the server the status of the file as indicate below: